vasylsoft/vasylsoft/README.md

 - 👋 Hi, I’m Vasyl
-- 👀 I’m interested in web development
+- 👀 I’m interested in web and mobile applications development
 - 🌱 I’m currently learning blockchain and bitcoin
 - 💞️ I’m looking to collaborate on web development and programming
-- 📫 How to reach me

 <!---
 vasylsoft/vasylsoft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.